Planning for a Healthy Experience Abroad

 Visit health services or your family physician to discuss your plans for managing your health and wellness while living abroad.
 Visiting the dentist before you leave is also highly recommended.
 Many programs will require a physician's statement of good health.

 Before you travel, become familiar with the health care system and security issues of the country where you will be studying.
-International SOS can provide this information.
+AIG/Travel Guard can provide this information.

 Discuss with your prescribing physician and family how you will obtain prescription medications while abroad, well in advance of your departure; in some cases there may be limitations on the amount of medications that you may receive before you go or on their availability abroad.
 Ask your physician to prescribe a supply of medication that will last the length of your stay, or make arrangements to purchase your medications abroad or have them sent to you.
 Carry a copy of your prescription and keep medications in the labeled containers in which they were dispensed.